geoblocks/cesium-helpers/packages/cesium-compass/README.md

-# compass widget for Cesium
+# compass widget for CesiumJS

 Note: the code is based on the Compass class from [TerriaJS](https://github.com/TerriaJS/terriajs/blob/master/lib/ReactViews/Map/Navigation/Compass.jsx)